JosephWoodall/mechanicus/README.md

 Initial PoC Data offered for free here: https://www.physionet.org/content/eegmmidb/1.0.0/S001/#files-panel You can also generate your own.

-I plan to expand the binary classifier to multi-class classifier for 3D movement in a cartesian plane, where the output is a hash coorelating to spherical coordinates.
+I plan to expand the binary classifier to multi-class classifier for 3D movement in a cartesian plane, where the output is a hash value coorelating to spherical coordinates; exercised by a lookup algorithm.

 I am still brainstorming how to create the prosthetic apparatus.
 I might need help in this area.